LoveStartLearnBuildTokensResourcesConverseBlog

 1. Coming to consensus is different from having consensus.
 In coming to consensus, the key is to separate those choices that are simply unappealing from those that are truly problematic.

-2. Closure is more likely to be achieved quickly by asking for objections rather than agreement.
+2. Closure is likely to be achieved more quickly by asking for objections rather than agreement.

 1a.
 The two meanings of "compromise"